 Find out how your Peer Mentor can help you settle into university life.

 Supporting undergraduate students

 Our Peer Mentors are here to help new undergraduate students to settle into university life.
 They are all current students who have been through the arrival experience and their first year, so they're well placed to help you with any concerns you may have.

 Your mentor will get in touch with you before you come to the University, so you can ask any questions you have about arriving, what you should bring with you, and what it's like when you are here.
 They've been specially trained in peer mentoring and will give you informal advice to help you find your way around the campus.
 They will also let you know about any other support services you might need.

 Your Peer Mentor will be studying the same course as you or something similar, so throughout your first year they will be there to support and advise you about both your department and the University's policies and practices.

 Supporting postgraduate students

-If you're a first-year postgraduate research student you should contact the Doctoral Engagement Manager at firstname.lastname@example.org or your Director of Studies to see whether there is a mentoring scheme.
+If you're a first-year doctoral research student you should contact the Doctoral Engagement Manager at firstname.lastname@example.org or your Director of Studies to see whether there is a mentoring scheme.
 If you would like a Peer Mentor they will tell you how to find one.

 You can also meet other postgraduate students through the Postgraduate Association, which organises regular events.
 Check with your department about other opportunities to meet students.